gauron99/timeLogger/README.md

 1. log statistics
 2. divide logs to months
-25. adding activities manually (if missed or not at PC etc.)
+2. 1. adding activities manually (if missed or not at PC etc.)
+    2. merge _categories _keywords for easier manipulation(adding etc.)
 3. rework visual of 'running' state of app
 4. make word wrap for Last shown activity when its too long it overflows off the window